KeckObservatory/mKTL/doc/client.rst

 Getting started
 ---------------

-The :func:`mKTL.get` method is the universal entry point to retrieve a :class:`Store` or :class:`Item` instance; client configuration is automatically refreshed if necessary, and the remainder of the connection logic is handled by the :class:`Store`.
+The :func:`mktl.get` method is the universal entry point to retrieve a :class:`Store` or :class:`Item` instance; client configuration is automatically refreshed if necessary, and the remainder of the connection logic is handled by the :class:`Store`.